This story was updated at 4 p.m. on Friday, Sept. 12.

 "If ACIP meets and if it makes recommendations, those are required to be reviewed and accepted by the CDC director," Campbell wrote in an email.
 "But there is no director of CDC at present.
 I do not know whether someone is performing that role in any acting capacity or if there is a pathway for review and acceptance of ACIP recommendations by someone other than the director of the CDC.
 There may well be."

-North Carolina is one of a handful of states that requires a prescription.
+Prior to the standing order, North Carolina is one of a handful of states that required a prescription.
 Several state governors have acted to lift restrictions on COVID-19 vaccine accessibility, such as New York, which declared a "statewide disaster emergency" to ensure widespread access to the shots.

-That said, CVS MinuteClinics, including those in North Carolina, can provide the new vaccines without an outside prescription.
+CVS MinuteClinics had served as the only places where people could access the new vaccines without an outside prescription.
 MinuteClinics are retail medical clinics and not pharmacies, so they do not follow pharmacy regulations and are overseen by the health department, said a CVS spokesperson in an email.

 Most insurance plans will cover the cost of the new vaccines – without insurance, the shot costs $224.99.
-Also, the provider at the MinuteClinic will likely inquire about preexisting conditions prior to administering the vaccine.
+Also, in accordance with FDA policy, the provider at the MinuteClinic will likely inquire about preexisting conditions prior to administering the vaccine.
 And while MinuteClinics are generally available for walk-in visits, a CVS employee in the Triangle told WUNC that it's strongly encouraged to schedule appointments due to limited vaccine availability.

 "Some clinics may have the updated 25-26 COVID vaccine but since the vaccine formulations were recently approved by FDA, it might not yet be available at all locations," a spokesperson for the NC Department of Health and Human Services wrote in an email.